WangYuanye421/command-assist/README.md

 #### What can it do?
 - Namespace management for different commands
-- One-click copy to the terminal window
+- One-click run to the new terminal window
 - Commands support dynamic parameters

 #### How to use it